Afghanistan & Pakistan

 USDA Agricultural Advisor Gary Soiseth has been working with farmers of Arghandab District, Kandahar Province, to teach them that split pomegranates have value beyond animal feed, and can be sold to a juicing factory in Kabul as a means of recouping profit otherwise thought lost.

 Soiseth's work exemplifies USDA's activities throughout Afghanistan: connecting farmers to the market and increasing agricultural output, helping to ensure that agriculture remains a consistent, sustainable livelihood for Afghanistan's farmers.

-U.S. Embassy Kabul and USDA produced this video of Soiseth's work in Arghandab District.
+U.S. Embassy Kabul and USDA produced this YouTube video of Soiseth's work in Arghandab District.

 16 December 2010 Statement by the President on the Afghanistan-Pakistan Annual Review

 12 October 2010 Briefing on US Flood Relief Assistance to Pakistan

 07 October 2010 Updated U.S. Response to Pakistan's Flooding Disaster